 By the mid-1920s, she moved to Massachusetts to be a social worker.
 In 1928, she became the first woman to fly solo across the Atlantic Ocean.
 She was the first person to hit a record of 18,415 feet in the air to fly an Autogiro Aircraft.
 She was the first person to fly solo from Hawaii to the United States mainland.
-She had accomplished things in aviation that no woman or man had done before her.
+She had accomplished things in aviation that no committee.
+In February of 1935, Amelia spoke in front of the Syracuse Zontians about her aviation achievements.